-Latest IfM Review online now
+Latest IfM Review out now

-You can access the online version here.
+You can access the online version here or pick up a hard copy from the IfM.

 This issue focuses on healthcare, which Tim Minshall, Dr John C Taylor Professor of Innovation and Head of the Institute for Manufacturing, explains in his welcome is a manufacturing sector.
 It is a sector that the IfM has been working with for many years in many different areas, from medical device design and pharmaceutical supply chains to hospital logistics and management.